Kingcheetah-135/Kingcheetah-135/README.md

 I guess I just never get around to coding them.
 (Or my skills are simply awfully lame and it takes an eternity to figure out how to code them.)

-Anyways, have a great day....
+Anyways, have a great day.

-Unlike my lame day.
+PS If you happen to know some tips for building chuck for Android you're welcome to let me know. (:
 -->
 ![](https://komarev.com/ghpvc/?username=Kingcheetah-135&color=163735&label=interesting&nbsp;number:)
 <!--